-- (1) Renewal proposals for existing awards will be considered in the same manner as proposals for new endeavors.
+(1) Renewal proposals for existing awards will be considered in the same manner as proposals for new endeavors.
 A renewal proposal should not repeat all of the information that was in the original proposal.
 The renewal proposal should refer to its predecessor, update the parts that are no longer current, and indicate what elements of the research are expected to be covered during the period for which support is desired.
 A description of any significant findings since the most recent progress report should be included.
-The renewal proposal should treat, in reasonable detail, the plans for the next period, contain a cost estimate, and otherwise adhere to these instructions. - (2) NASA may renew an effort either through amendment of an existing contract or by a new award. - (e) Length.
+The renewal proposal should treat, in reasonable detail, the plans for the next period, contain a cost estimate, and otherwise adhere to these instructions.

+- (2) NASA may renew an effort either through amendment of an existing contract or by a new award. - (e) Length and Page Format.
 Unless otherwise specified in the NRA, effort should be made to keep proposals as brief as possible, concentrating on substantive material.
-Few proposals need exceed 15-20 pages.
+Proposals are not to exceed 20 pages, including references and figures (cover pages, certifications, budget sheets, and attachments are not included in this page limit).
 Necessary detailed information, such as reprints, should be included as attachments.
 A complete set of attachments is necessary for each copy of the proposal.
 As proposals are not returned, avoid use of "one-of-a-kind" attachments.